The five labours of Europe:

 Towards a Fair Share of the fruits of new Regulation

-5. A Major Asset for European Societ: Standard
+5. A Major Asset for European Societ: Standards

 Standards Implications for European legislators